aneeshdurg/what_is_a_filesystem/_pages/03-file-api.md

 In our javascript library, the offset needs to be managed by the filesystem itself (this is also true for filesystems implemented in the kernel, where the `off_t` parameter is usually a `off_t*` parameter instead).
 To accomplish this, you can use the `fd.offset` field and increment it by the number of bytes read/written.

+We'll discuss this more when we talk about reading and writing from disks in [section 6](/pages/06-reading-and-writing.html).